keeganridgley107/SerPeNT/README.md

 ## Notes

 - Serpent is a work in progress.
-- use at your own risk
+- use at your own risk on networks you own.
-- only use on networks own.
+- check back for updates!